Wang Anyu

-Wang Anyu (王安宇; born 3 February 1998), is a Chinese actor.
+Wang Anyu (王安宇; born 3 February 1998) is a Chinese actor.
 He is best known for his roles in dramas Dreaming Back to the Qing Dynasty (2019), Twenty Your Life On (2020), The Heiress (2020), The Last Immortal (2023), and Romance in the Alley (2024).

 Career

 Wang graduated from the Communication University of China, majoring in Broadcasting & Hosting.
 In 2018, Wang participated in the music variety show The Coming One Season 2.
 He was then signed on to the agency Easy Plus Entertainment.

 In 2019, Wang starred in the youth drama Our Shiny Days.
 This is his debut work.
 Wang then starred in historical romance drama Dreaming Back to the Qing Dynasty, portraying the role of Yinxiang.

 In 2020, Wang starred in the coming-of-age drama Twenty Your Life On, and gained recognition for his role as a fencer.
 The same year, he starred in the historical drama The Heiress.
 In 2021, he played the role of e-sports player Shen Zhe in the urban inspirational drama Go Go Squid 2: Dt.
 Appledog's Time, the sequel to Go Go Squid!.
-On the same year, he played the role of figure skater Shao Beisheng in the urban romance drama To Fly With You.
+On the same year, he played the role of figure skater Shao Beisheng in the urban romance drama To Fly with You.

 On December 31, he participated in the New Year's Eve Gala "2021-2022 Hunan Satellite TV New Year's Eve Gala" which was broadcast live on Hunan Satellite TV.
-He also sang the song "The Wind Blows A Summer" with Song Zu'er during the show.
+He also sang the song "The Wind Blows a Summer" with Song Zu'er during the show.

 On April 25, 2022, the science fiction drama Ball Lightning starring him started filming.
 Later, he starred in the urban female inspirational drama Ode to Joy 3, the inspirational youth drama Twenty Your Life On 2 and the sports drama Falling Into You were broadcast successively.
-Since his debut, Wang Anyu has played the roles of a figure skater, a fencing prodigy, and a high jumper.
+Since his debut, Wang has played the roles of a figure skater, a fencing prodigy, and a high jumper.
 He is known as the "entertainment athlete".
 When he starred in Falling Into You, he even exercised during filming and went to the gym after filming.